Technical Writer — I turn complexity into clarity.

 I use YYYY-MM-DD

-for file names. (easier organisation)
+for file names.

-Add today's meetings to the daily note.
+Add the day's planned meetings to the daily note.

-Add tasks or next actions. (via: the Tasks plugin)
+Add tasks or next actions.

 Capture notes whenever you start something or at random intervals.

-Change task dates as needed
+Change task dates as needed.

-Review notes for tasks/ideas
+Review notes for tasks/ideas.

-Send out mails / update Jira tickets
+Send out mails / update Jira tickets.

-Add notes for next day
+Add notes/tasks for next day.

 A shutdown ritual is also from Deep Work by Cal Newport.